ymasory/labeled-tostring/README.md

     [info]       DefPerson 1474 ========================

 ## Warning ##
-* These traits do not produce the right strings in the REPL yet due to the way the REPL wraps code and mangles names.
+* These traits produce unexpected strings in the REPL due to the way the REPL wraps code and mangles names.
 * These traits do not work if you add bodies to your case classes (i.e., additional methods or fields).